Sowerby Bridge: Media

 The town is served by the local newspaper the Halifax Courier.

 Transport

 The town is served by Sowerby Bridge railway station, which sees a regular service to Manchester, Huddersfield (via Brighouse), Halifax, Bradford and Leeds on the Caldervale Line.
-This station has no public toilets although there are many interesting information panels about the local area.

 The town is at the junction of the Calder and Hebble Navigation and the Rochdale Canal; Tuel Lane Lock on the Rochdale Canal is the deepest lock in the United Kingdom.
 The canal basin and warehouses where the canals meet, Sowerby Bridge Wharf, are listed buildings and house the Moorings Bar and Restaurant, 12-04 Restaurant and Temujin Mongolian Restaurant.
 The basin is the headquarters of the 12th Halifax Sea Scouts (M.o.D.
 No. 54 Royal Navy recognised) where Prince Charles opened the William Andrew Memorial Headquarters.
 Shire Cruisers run holiday hire canal barges, build narrow boats and provide mooring facilities.

 In popular culture

 Sowerby Bridge features in George Gissing's 1890 novel The Emancipated as the hometown of the protagonist Ross Mallard.

 The canal basin was used as a filming location for the ITV comedy-drama Stay Lucky, and the ITV drama Dead Clever was set in the town.
 The 2014 BBC One drama Happy Valley was set in Sowerby Bridge and parts of the series were filmed in and around the town.
 Catherine's workplace is a former police station.
 The series writer and director Sally Wainwright grew up in Sowerby Bridge.